 How much electricity does a TV use?

 Generally, TVs use between 50 to 200 watts (W) of electricity, depending on the model.
 Most TVs use less than one amp, and connect to a 120 volt outlet.
+Older TVs that use technology such as Plasma and CRT are much less efficient compared to newer LED and LCD TVs.

 How much you run your TV has the biggest impact on how much electricity it uses over time, and households have all sorts of television watching schedules.
 Interestingly, the average time U.S. adults spend watching TV has been falling for several years, and nowadays, it’s around three hours per day.
 Assuming an average TV wattage of 100 W: